 Jetting to the north

-We booked airline tickets from Ushuaia to Salta, in northern Argentina, (we moved north 30 degrees latitude - the equivalent of traveling from Ketchikan, Alaska, to La Paz, Mexico)., In Salta, we would meet Kacia’s parents to travel together for three weeks in April.
+We booked airline tickets from Ushuaia to Salta, in northern Argentina, (we moved north 30 degrees latitude - the equivalent of traveling from Ketchikan, Alaska, to La Paz, Mexico).
+In Salta, we will meet Kacia’s parents to travel together for three weeks in April (see our blog on Northern Argentina/Chile).
 To prepare our bikes for the flight, we found some plywood-size sheets of cardboard being tossed out at a woodworking store and constructed custom boxes.
-We are now in Salta, and will blog soon about our time with Mom and Dad.
-As soon as we get our visas, we'll be hopping back on our bikes and riding north for Bolivia.
+We are now in Salta, getting Bolivia visas so that we can hop back on our bikes and ride north.

 To find out where we are at any given moment, check our Track My Tour page, where we post a photo and blurb every day that we’re on the move.
 Also, you can get more up-to-the-minute, spontaneous updates if you follow Clark's accounts on Instagram and/or Facebook.